3b1b/3Blue1Brown.com/content/lessons/2017/neural-networks/index.md

 ---
-title: But what is a Neural Network? | Deep learning, chapter 1
+title: But what is a Neural Network?
 description: An overview of what a neural network is, introduced in the context of recognizing  hand-written digits.
 date: 2017-10-05
 video: aircAruvnKk